Brazil general named health minister after months as interim

 Bolsonaro, who has downplayed the risks of COVID-19 since the start of the pandemic, attended the ceremony and once again touted an anti-malarial drug as a cure for the disease while blaming mayors and governors for limiting activities; those two stances are what prompted the exits of his prior health ministers.

-The South American country had confirmed just over 15,000 deaths from COVID-19 when Gen. Pazuello took over as interim minister, and in the three following months recorded an average 1,000 deaths per day.
+The South American country had confirmed just over 15,000 deaths from COVID-19 when Gen. Pazuello took over as interim health minister in May, and in the three following months recorded an average 1,000 deaths per day.
 That trend has dipped downward in recent weeks.
 The total death toll has surpassed 134,000, the second highest in the world after the U.S.

 “We managed to reach a well-defined situation of stability,” the newly-inducted minister said Wednesday.
 “We had to change the tires of the car as it went by.”